tanwanirahul/mlnd/Projects/capstone/capstone_proposal.md

 ### Evaluation Metrics

 The algorithms are evaluated and ranked based on the correct classification rate (CCR).
 CCR could be defined as 1 - misclassification error rate.
 In addition to overall performance of the model, each traffic sign is evaluated separately and performance for each of the sign is measured.
 The samples are un-weighted which implies all the traffic signs are euqally important.

+Like we have seen above, we have an imbalanced dataset, so CCR (accuracy) alone may not be the best way to evaluate the performance of the model.
+We should rather use the measure that takes into account the precision and recall both to evaluate.
+F1-Score would be a better evaluation metric to use.
+In addition to the single metric, it is importatnt to analyze the peformance for each of the class separately.
+Confusion matrix would also be able to understand how the model is performing for each of the traffic sign we have in the dataset.

 ### Project Design